ckyy5770/PubSubCoordZmq/README.md

 ## Edge Broker

-### Key member variables
-* channel map: a hash map mapping topics to its own channel object
-* port list: a list storing available port numbers
-* zkconnect: a object that is used for communicating with zookeeper server.
-Note: according to current design, all channels share the same zkconnect object.

-### Work flow
+### Work flow overview

 when the edge broker starts, it will make a default channel object and start it.

-## Message Channel
+### Message Channel

 Message channel is an object that transfer messages of one topic from publisher to subscriber.
 To create a message channel, you must assign a topic to it.

-### Work flow

-When a message channel initializes and starts, it will require two available ports from the broker port list and then bind its receiver and sender socket to these two ports.
+* When a message channel initializes and starts, it will require two available ports from the broker port list and then bind its receiver and sender socket to these two ports.

-Then it subscribe the specific topic it interested in and register itself to the zookeeper server by making a new node /topics/sometopic, and two subnode /sub, /pub and write its sender/receiver address information to them respectively.
+* Then it subscribe the specific topic it interested in and register itself to the zookeeper server by making a new node /topics/sometopic, and two subnode /sub, /pub and write its sender/receiver address information to them respectively.

-Then it will start one thread for receiving/sending messages.
+* Then it will start one thread for receiving/sending messages.

-(TBD) Message channel should also be able to notify clients that "there is a channel plan change, please reconnect to correct channel for send/receive publications."
+* (TBD) Message channel should also be able to notify clients that "there is a channel plan change, please reconnect to correct channel for send/receive publications."

-## Default Channel (Main Channel)
+### Default Channel (Main Channel)

 Default channel is a message channel that is used for transferring messages of new topics.

-### Work flow

 Default is essentially a message channel with some modifications including:

-1. there should be one and only one default channel, and it should be created when the broker starts.
+* there should be one and only one default channel, and it should be created when the broker starts.

-2. in stead of receiving messages from one specific topic like a normal message channel, it will receive messages from all topics.
+* in stead of receiving messages from one specific topic like a normal message channel, it will receive messages from all topics.

-3. the default channel will be taking charge of registering new topics to load balancer: for every message received, the main channel will look up the current load plan, see if there is a channel for it, if there is not, report it.
+* the default channel will be taking charge of registering new topics to load balancer: for every message received, the main channel will look up the current load plan, see if there is a channel for it, if there is not, report it.

-4. if a publisher do not have a sender for a specific topic, it should send the message to default channel of a random broker to get channel registered on load balancer.
+* if a publisher do not have a sender for a specific topic, it should send the message to default channel of a random broker to get channel registered on load balancer.

 ## Publisher

-### Key member variables
-* topic-sender map: a hash map mapping topics to its own sender object
-* msg-buffer map: a hash map mapping topics to its own message buffer
-* zkconnect: a object that is used for communicating with zookeeper server.
-Note: according to current design, all senders share the same zkconnect object.

-### Work flow
+### Work flow overview

 When the publisher starts, it will try to get the receiver address of default channel from zookeeper server.
 If fails, just try again until the broker is online.
 After get the default receiver address of the broker, it will create a default sender which should then connect to the default channel of the broker.

 Publisher provide a send(topic, message) method for user to send messages. for each message it gets from user, it will first look at the topic sender map, try to find a existed sender, if fails, it will then try to acquire the address of channel for this topic from zookeeper server, if fails, it will then try to get the default channel address.

-## Data Sender
+### Data Sender

 Data sender is a object that sends messages of one topic, and it should connect to the specific channel in broker for that topic.

-### Work flow
-When the data sender starts, it will connect to given receiver address and register itself on the zookeeper server by creating a node under /sometopic/pub, then it will register a local message buffer for it, and start a thread that keep checking and sending messages from the buffer.
+* When the data sender starts, it will connect to given receiver address and register itself on the zookeeper server by creating a node under /sometopic/pub, then it will register a local message buffer for it, and start a thread that keep checking and sending messages from the buffer.
 (Note the sender provides a send(message) method for publisher to send messages to its internal message buffer.)

 Note: once started, the sender will not automatically stopped when there are no messages in its sending buffer, it can only be removed by explicitly by publisher calling sender.stop();

-(TBD) data sender should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.
+* (TBD) data sender should also has a thread to receive notifications from the broker, if there is a channel plan change for this topic, it should reconnect itself to the new correct channel address.

-## Default Sender
+### Default Sender

 Every publisher born with a default sender, which directly connects to the default message channel of the broker.
 When there is not a message channel for one specific topic, the message will be sent through default sender.

 ## Subscriber

 the subscriber has the similar structure like the publisher.

-### Key member variables

-* topic-receiver map.
-* msg-buffer map.
-* zkconnect.

-### Work flow
+### Work flow overview

 When the subscriber starts, it will create a default receiver that connects to the default channel of the broker.
 And starts a processor thread that checks message buffers every 3 seconds.

 By default, the default receiver will subscribe nothing when it starts.
 To receive messages, we need use method subscribe(topic). subscribe method will first subscribe this topic in the default receiver so that the default receiver can receive the messages that relevant to this topic from default channel.
 Then it will try to get the topic channel address from zookeeper, if the channel not found, it throw an exception.
 (Here may need to change the logic, for now, all calls to subscribe method will fail if topic channel not found on the zookeeper server) If found, create a new receiver for it.